Modern Money Life

 The invisible weight of daily money decisions

-You haven't made any dramatic financial mistakes today.
-You haven't gambled, splurged, or ignored anything urgent.
-And yet, by mid-afternoon, there's a low hum of money stress sitting somewhere behind your eyes.
-Sound familiar?
+You haven't made a single dramatic financial mistake today.
+You haven't gambled anything away or splurged on something reckless.
+And yet, by mid-afternoon, there's a low, persistent hum of stress sitting somewhere behind your eyes — a vague sense that money is slipping through your fingers in ways you can't quite account for.

 What Most People Miss